Ekkehard-Schulze/indoor-climate-logger/README.md

   https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases: adafruit_register, adafruit_tmp117, adafruit_adt7410,
   adafruit_bme280, adafruit_bme680,
   adafruit_mlx90614, adafruit_tsl2561,
-  adafruit_onewire, adafruit_ds3231, adafruit_ntp
+  adafruit_onewire, adafruit_ds3231, adafruit_ntp.\
-  these go to the _/lib_ folder.
+  Copy these go to the _/lib_ folder.
 You may omit the drivers for the sensors you do not use.
 - The main script _indoor-climate-logger.py_ renamed to _code.py_, with the header edited for your desired user settings
 - _boot.py_
 - if you want to activate WiFi, edit settings.template.toml with your credentials